chef-boneyard/chef-rfc/new/server-stats-endpoint.md

 wish to push to Graphite may still do so by polling.
 Doing the same for statsd may no longer make sense as the stats endpoint will have already aggregated the metric data.
 That being said, those who wish to still use statsd can get the data from the request logs.

-## Unanswered Questions

-- What about chef-backend?
-- Do we need or should we have authn/authz?
-- Versioning
-- Should we provide an endpoint that lists all the metrics such as `_stats/_all`?

 ## Copyright